NewAlexandria/leadership_readme/qa-test-framework.md

 2. writing more automation tests & checks.
 a.
 Our existing feature files

-## Kinds of Automated Checks and Tests
+## Layers of Automated Checks and Tests

 On of the most common anti-patterns occurs when separation-of-concerns does not happen.
 The following chart presents granular separation levels that help to isolate exactly one kind of thing being tested.